mvolkmann/mvolkmann.github.com/programming/sed-article.md

 `sed` is a powerful utility that is a great addition to the tool belt of any software developer.
-There are other ways to accomplish everything `sed` does, but they require writing much more code.
+There are other ways to accomplish everything `sed` does, but they may require writing much more code.

 Thanks to Charles Sharp, Stephen Veit, and Justin Wilson for reviewing this article!